GeekLad/OpenLaunch/INSTALLATION.md

 This will install all required packages including:
 - Next.js 16
 - React 19
+- Drizzle ORM with SQLite
 - Solana Web3.js
 - Meteora CP-AMM SDK
 - Metaplex Token Metadata
+- Node-cron for background jobs
 - And all other dependencies

 ## Step 3: Environment Configuration